Lope-lab/PIZZA-SALES-ANALYSIS/README.md

 - Large pizza size has 45.89%  shares of total revenue.
 - Classic category has 27% shares of total revenue.
 ### LIMITATIONS
--I removed the ingredient column and cells with empty value which did not affect the dataset.
+-I removed the ingredient column and rows with empty value because they would have affected the accuracy of my conclusion from the analysis.